 Our future work involves changing the way the edge congestion is estimated.
 We believe that by updating the edge congestion several times throughout a given iteration, we can improve the quality of the solution as well as reduce the number of iterations required to obtain it.

-Acknowledgments Research supported by an NSERC Discovery grant, a MITACS grant and the Canada Research Chair program.
+Acknowledgments Research supported in part by NSERC Discovery grants, by an NSERC industrial and development fellowship, by a MITACS grant and by the Canada Research Chair program.